vitessio/website/content/en/docs/reference/two-phase-commit.md

 To enforce single-database transactions, the VTGates can be started by specifying `transaction_mode=single`.

 To enable 2PC, the VTGates need to be started with `transaction_mode=twopc`.
-The VTTablets will require a few more flags, which will be explained below.
+The VTTablets will require additional flags, which will be explained below.

 The VTGate `transaction_mode` flag decides what to allow.
 The application can independently request a specific atomicity for each transaction.
 The request will be honored by VTGate only if it does not exceed what is allowed by the `transaction_mode`.
 For example, `transaction_mode=single` will only allow single-db transactions.
 On the other hand, `transaction_mode=twopc` will allow all three levels of atomicity.